|

 Operate the brake and shift lever and look closely at all four cables

-the frame.
-If you spot any signs of fraying or rusting or even if you
+along the frame.
+If you spot any signs of fraying or rusting or even

-see cracking in the cable housing sections, have the cable and housing
+if you see cracking in the cable housing sections, have the cable

-replaced by a shop.
-Thats much better than getting stranded miles
+and housing replaced by a shop.
+Thats much better than getting

-from home with no brakes or a bike stuck in a super-hard-to-pedal gear.
+stranded miles from home with no brakes or a bike stuck in a super-hard-to-pedal

-bolt and snugging slightly to see if it has loosened.
-Check the seat
+important bolt and snugging slightly to see if it has loosened.
+Check

-and seatpost bolts; the wheel quick releases; the stem and handlebar
+the seat and seatpost bolts; the wheel quick releases; the stem and

-bolts; the brake and shift lever bolts; wiggle the spokes to feel for
+handlebar bolts; the brake and shift lever bolts; wiggle the spokes

-loose ones; tighten clipless pedal screws; and dont forget bolts
+to feel for loose ones; tighten clipless pedal screws; and dont

 to the WRENCH page